 What Agility and Resiliency Mean To Your Business

-A study was undertaken by McKinsey in 2019, reviewing 1,100 publicly traded companies.
-The study traced the performance through the last economic downturn and found only 10% performed significantly better than the rest.
-The commonality in this leading group was the ability and readiness to strengthen their balance sheets by cleaning up nonessential budgets and accrual accounts thereby freeing up cash flow to reduce debt.
-As well, they had the correct data in place to be able to make decisions with confidence.
+Last year, McKinsey conducted a study to review downturn-era performance in 1,100 publicly traded companies and found that only 10% of those studied performed better than their peers.
+The commonality linking these high performers was their universal ability to clean up their nonessential budgets and accrual accounts — and thus free up cash flow to reduce debt.
+As well, all had the correct data in place to make decisions with confidence.

 Having a strong cash position coming into the recovery curve means that you can afford to fund growth.
 Many companies will struggle to fund or secure finance as the market recovers.
-One outcome for companies with access to funds will be attractive mergers and acquisition opportunities and often at below-market valuations.
+One outcome for companies with access to funds will be attractive mergers and acquisition opportunities — often, at below-market valuations.

 Involve Your Finance Teams At The Product Level

-The importance of finance in building resilience and making agile decisions is important.
-Finance needs to be a stronger partner at the product level providing analysis and details for stronger, more effective decision making.
-Deciding to reduce inventory can be a mistake without the analysis of the demand for the products they go into, for example.
+Involving financial analysts in the process of building resilience and making agile decisions is crucial.
+Finance needs to be a stronger partner at the product level, providing analysis and details for stronger and more effective decision making.
+Deciding to reduce inventory can be a mistake if done without analyzing the demand patterns for the products that inventory supports.

 Strategic goals must support the overall performance of the business.
-Finance teams need to be in the strategic planning sessions and provide the data analysis so business decisions can be made, executed, and tracked for performance.
+Finance teams need to engage in strategic planning sessions and provide the data analysis so business decisions can be made, executed, and tracked for performance.

-Of course, this is often easier said than done, especially in organizations with critical data running on different systems.
-The reluctance of teams to change the status quo can be difficult to work around; however, getting employees onboard is an imperative.
+Of course, this is often easier said than done — especially in organizations with siloed data.
+Teams’ reluctance to change the status quo can be difficult to work around; however, getting employees onboard is an imperative.
 Digital transformation can only deliver results if the entire organization is aligned around its goals.
-Working with the right partner to scope and architect solutions of value that can scale as your business grows is central to this success.
+Working with the right partner to scope and architect scalable solutions of value is central to this process.

 Why Partner With Gerent?

-Gerent LLC has been a partner to manufacturers in designing digital transformation and integration using Salesforce for over 12 years, with almost 1,000 projects completed successfully.
+Gerent LLC has served as a Salesforce transformation and implementation partner for over 12 years, with almost 1,000 projects completed successfully.
 Gerent’s work varies from simple data migrations to more complex undertakings — such as connecting multiple business units utilizing different ERP systems into a common platform.

 If your strategic goals are measurable, they can be built into Salesforce and tracked in near-real-time.
 Rather than updating reports prior to every meeting, your team can come together to check execution and determine adjustments as market conditions change; simply hit refresh and collaborate cross-functionally.

-Gerent’s process is robust and generates the least disruption to your business; existing technology is not disturbed but simply interconnected.
+Gerent’s process is robust and generates the least disruption to your business — existing technology is not disturbed but simply interconnected.
 For more information on how our team can support your operations, contact us!